Tomoka Sato

-Tomoka Sato (born 22 August 2001) is a Japanese artistic swimmer.
+Tomoka Sato (佐藤 友花, born 22 August 2001) is a Japanese artistic swimmer.
 At the 2022 World Aquatics Championships, she and her younger brother Yotaro Sato became the first duo representing Japan to win a silver medal in the mixed duet technical routine, they also became the first representing Japan to win a silver medal in the mixed duet free routine.
 She also won a silver in the team technical routine and a bronze medal in the team free routine at the same Championships.
 Earlier in the year, she won a gold medal in the mixed duet technical routine and a gold medal and a silver medal in the mixed duet free routine as part of the 2022 FINA Artistic Swimming World Series.
 At the 2018 World Junior Artistic Swimming Championships, she won three bronze medals in team events.

 Background

 Sato has a younger brother, Yotaro Sato, who competes as her partner in mixed duet artistic swimming events.